 Skiing is the No. 1 reason most people think about a family vacation in Breckenridge, Colorado.
 The mountain runs were perfect for our family of beginner to intermediate skiers.
 But there is so much to do in Breckenridge beyond skiing.
 The authentic mountain town at the base of the slopes sets this area apart from other nearby ski resorts.
 Here are some of our favorite reasons to visit Breckenridge beyond skiing, including new things to do in Breckenridge in the summer.

 Breckenridge isn’t your average ski resort.
-Although the skiing in Breckenridge is awesome, there is a lot to do off the slopes.
 Breck is an actual mountain town with a rich history that goes back to fur traders and gold mining — before skiing was even a thought.
 In addition to the ski resort, Breckenridge has a bona fide community, one that likes to have fun.
-This season, take a break from the slopes and visit Breckenridge beyond skiing.
+That’s why there is so much to do in Breckenridge, Colorado, beyond skiing.

 Snow Sculpture Championships

 The International Snow Sculpture Championships is a three-week event in January.
 Snow artists from around the world come to Breckenridge to compete.
 The sculptures start as 12 foot tall, 20+ ton blocks of snow and are transformed into beautiful works of art using only hand tools.
 See workers stomp the snow into blocks the first week.
 Watch artists carve their sculptures the second week.
 And weather permitting, the sculptures remain on view for another week.

 If you know anything about Vikings, you know they love to have a good time.
 There is no better place for a Viking to have fun than Ullr Fest in Downtown Breckenridge in January.